undersky0/zip_chat/UPGRADE.md

 This file includes notes on major changes that might affect your application and require changes from you to update.

+### October 16, 2024

+* Added a "configure your own" option for Active Job queue adapter and simplified the supported list to Async, SolidQueue and Sidekiq.
+If you wish to use another queue adapter, select the "configure your own" option and add the queue adapter to your environments.

 ### September 23, 2024

 * Redis has been removed in favor of SolidCable, SolidCache, and SolidQueue in Rails 8.